Table of Contents

 Make sure you keep all screws removed safely together for when it comes to putting the fan back together in a small bowl.
 A good ordered process is keep in order to not only clean a standing fan, but put it back together again!

-A good starting point is to vacuum all parts of the fan including the stand unit to remove any build up of dust.
+A good starting point when preparing to clean a standing fan is to vacuum all parts of the fan including the stand unit to remove any build up of dust.
 This will cut time in half compared to manually wiping all areas with a cloth, after which you would need to vacuum any dust that has fallen on your floor anyway!

 In order to clean the protective gills, fan blades and centre cap thoroughly, you either need a deep bowl that the all these items can be fully submerged in, or you may even find it easier to fill a shallow bath depending on the size of the fan blades.
 Fully submerging the fan blades will ensure a deep clean is completed of every part of the fan, ensuring an effective process every time you undertake this process to clean a standing fan.